.

 - Determination of authorized persons for the creation of data carriers and the processing of data

-3.Measures for pseudonymization of personal data
+3.Measures for the pseudonymization of personal data

 - Privacy-by-design